 Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

-Note: This article is for educational purposes and is not legal advice.
-Custody outcomes depend on the facts, the evidence presented, and Utah-specific rules and procedures.
+This article is for educational purposes only and is not legal advice.
+Custody outcomes depend on the facts, the evidence presented, the child’s best interests, current court orders, and Utah-specific rules and procedures.
+Speak with a Utah family law attorney before relying on this information for a specific custody dispute.

 What Sole Legal Custody Means in Utah